 Sister Grace Miriam Usala '07 on the Frontlines of the Pandemic

-A religious sister and newly minted doctor, Sister Grace Miriam Usala '07 began her medical service treating COVID-19 patients.
-In the following Q&A, she talks about Bryn Mawr, her calling, the pandemic, and more.
+In the following Q&A, the newly minted doctor talks about Bryn Mawr, her calling, the pandemic, and more.

 Tell us about your time at Bryn Mawr.

 Bryn Mawr has a reputation for being very secular, and—because I am a woman of faith—I did not know if I would be welcome.
 Nevertheless, I found the College welcoming.
 I came across several people also considering a religious vocation.
 The chaplains were very supportive, and Dr. Francl, my physical chemistry teacher and the cantor at the local parish, was instrumental; she helped teach me how to pray certain prayers and really encouraged me.
 Dr. Nerz-Stormes, who recently passed, was inspiring.
 She was constantly fighting cancer, and watching her battle with faith and love gave me a lot of strength and courage.

 If you reveal your real self, people are very supportive and they get something from that, too.

 I'm from a strong Catholic family, and when I was about 12, my mom almost died.
 It got me thinking about eternal things.
 What do I want out of life?
 And at that point, I started to think about a religious vocation.

 At the same time, I was a little resistant to the idea.
 I love research.
 I love literature.
 I just wanted to study.
 So I picked a school where I thought I could avoid a vocation.
 I had a strong inclination to be a doctor—my dad was a doctor.
 But I ended up putting that aside to join the Religious Sisters of Mercy of Alma, Mich.

 But you still ended up in med school.